Jabble/tamu-rdm-workshops/modules/02-research-data-lifecycle/research-data-lifecycle.md

 - As you work with your data,
 - more detailed flow charts can be valuable for effectively visualizing the specific decisions and actions you take to process data, and the results of those actions.

-We'll discuss more detailed flow charts in a later section, right now, we'll focus on the overview before your project.

-These two diagrams are empty, but:

-- Each box can be filled in to show a data management stage as your research progresses.
-- The arrows indicate the direction in which you move from one stage to another.

 ## Exercise
-Before we look at some examples of data lifecycle diagrams, I'd like you to take a few minutes to think about your research and how you expect it to progress.
+Take a few minutes to think about your research and how you expect it to progress.
 You can think about an existing, or anticipated, research project.

 You should have sheets of paper with your very own little yellow boxes (sticky notes) in front of you.